 Unit costs and coverages information for the food fortification programme in Sindh were provided by Nutrition International.
 Lipid-based nutrition supplements (LNS) information were obtained from a WFP-lead stunting prevention operational research project in the districts of Thatta and Sajjawal.
 Family planning and Water, Sanitation, and Hygiene Interventions (WASH) interventions information were provided by the Planning and Development Department of the GoS.

 Exchange rate.
 Prices were considered in transaction originating currency Pakistani Rupee (PKR) or US Dollar (US$).
-The currency conversion rate used was 110 PKR to 1 US$ as indicated by NSP.
+The currency conversion rate used was 150 PKR to 1 US$.

 Baseline coverage data was assumed for the year 2019.
 For each intervention, the coverage was calculated through a mapping exercise conducted by key focal points for each stakeholder.
 Intervention coverage refers to how many people, out of the target population, were receiving the intervention in each district of Sindh in 2019.